Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/platform-services/system-device-info-service.md

 ## Overview

-The `SystemInfo Service` (iOS) and the `DeviceInfo Service`(Android) let you access critical pieces of information related to the user's device, such as carrier name, device name, locale, and more.
+The `SystemInfo Service` (iOS) / `DeviceInfo Service` (Android) provides a set of APIs for retrieving device information, such as carrier name, device name, locale, and more.

 ## Usage